-This honors seminar aims to develop skills in critical thinking and writing as well as cultivate substantive knowledge about issues of war and peace.
-Through reading, class discussions, two papers, and an oral presentation, students will gain experience in constructing logically coherent causal arguments, considering alternative interpretations of those events, and understanding the kinds of evidence needed to discriminate among competing arguments.
-They will also gain experience in organizing a massive amount of information to summarize what happened and to construct a causal explanation for why it happened.
-Students will also gain experience in writing with revision based on critical feedback - from the professor on the first paper, and from the professor and the class on the oral presentation.
+This seminar aims to develop skills in critical thinking and writing as well as to generate substantive knowledge about issues of war and peace.
+Through reading, class discussions, two papers, and an oral presentation, students will learn to construct logically coherent causal arguments, consider alternative interpretations of the phenomenon in question, and understand the kinds of evidence needed to discriminate among competing arguments.
+They will also gain experience in organizing a massive amount of information to summarize what happened and in constructing a causal explanation for why it happened.
+Students will also learn to write with revision based on critical feedback - from the professor on the first paper, and from the professor and the class on the oral presentation.

-Our emphasis on causal argumentation, alternative interpretations, critical thinking, and empirical evidence is particularly important at a time of political polarization and "information silos," where technology makes it easier for people to select incoming information that confirms their preexisting beliefs.
-There are alternative causal explanations for all social phenomena, but that does not mean that these explanations are equally valid.
-We must reject causal arguments that are not supported by the empirical evidence.

-Substantively, students should emerge from the course with an understanding of the leading theories of causes of war between nation-states, some familiarity with the causes of the 8-10 wars students select as their research projects, and a much deeper understanding of "their war."
+Our emphasis on causal argumentation, alternative interpretations, critical thinking, and empirical evidence is particularly important at a time of political polarization and "information silos," where communications technology exacerbates the human tendency to select incoming information that confirms their preexisting beliefs (confirmation bias).
+One can construct alternative causal explanations for all social phenomena.
+This does not mean, however, that these explanations are equally valid.
+A major aim of both empirical social science and historiography is to utilize evidence to adjudicate among competing causal arguments, to make a judgment as to whether on explanation is better than others.
+Substantively, students should emerge from the course with an understanding of the leading theories of causes of war between nation-states, some familiarity with the causes of the wars students select as their research projects, and a much deeper understanding of "their" war.
 In the process, students will develop a sense of whether there are general patterns leading to interstate war (as social scientists tend to argue) or whether each war is unique (as historians tend to argue).
 In studying why states go to war they will gain a better appreciation of why states make other kinds of foreign policy decisions.
-I expect that students will gain an appreciation of the complexity of the processes leading to most wars, and a skepticism about simple monocausal explanations.
-Finally, students will develop the analytic skills for assessing the extent to which contemporary international disputes are likely to escalate to war.
+I expect that students will gain an appreciation of the complexity of the processes leading to most wars.
+Finally, students will develop the theoretical background and analytic skills for assessing how contemporary international disputes are to escalate to war.